top of page

 Step 3: Risk Response and Mitigation Strategies

 After prioritising risks, including those identified through project risk management, the next step is to develop strategies for mitigating or responding to them.
-There are four main risk response strategies:
+Mitigation strategies should inform how decisions are adjusted, not only how controls are implemented.

 1. Avoidance: Eliminating the risk entirely by changing plans or operations.